Stereotypes of British people: Queueing

 The act of queueing holds a significant place in British culture and is often viewed as a quintessential British activity.
 Historically rooted in the British values of fairness, orderliness, and respect for social norms, not only is the adherence to queues seen in day-to-day activities such as waiting for public transport or purchasing goods in a shop, but it also symbolises deeper cultural ideals about patience and propriety.

 This penchant for forming and respecting queues has become a commonly referenced stereotype in both domestic and international media.
 While some scholars and commentators argue that the stereotype may be exaggerated, it remains an enduring symbol of British cultural identity.
 It has also been a source of self-deprecating jokes, with the British often acknowledging their habit of forming orderly lines even in the most informal settings.
 The social implications of queue-jumping are profound in Britain, and such actions are often met with silent disapproval, tutting or direct confrontation, underlining the cultural importance of this unspoken rule.

+In pubs, the British have traditionally waited standing laterally along the width of the bar, to be served at the bar staff's leisure.
+Starting in the mid-2020s, some pub owners reported a trend, especially amongst younger drinkers, towards queuing in a single file line.